-No written review decision required under Article 15(3) 1st sentence: This was clarified by the ECJ in Mahdi, C-146/14, para 47: "the provisions of Article 15 of Directive 2008/115 do not require the adoption of a written 'review measure' ....
-The authorities which carry out the review of a third-country national's detention at regular intervals pursuant to the first sentence of Article 15(3) of the directive are therefore not obliged, at the time of each review, to adopt an express measure in writing that states the factual and legal reasons for that measure."
+No written review decision required under Article 15(3) 1st sentence: This was clarified by the ECJ in Mahdi (par 47): "the provisions of Article 15 of Directive 2008/115 do not require the adoption of a written 'review measure' The authorities which carry out the review of a third-country national's detention at regular intervals pursuant to the first sentence of Article 15(3) of the directive are therefore not obliged, at the time of each review, to adopt an express measure in writing that states the factual and legal reasons for that measure."
 Member States are, however, free to adopt a written review decision in accordance with national law.

-Combined review and prolongation decisions must be adopted in writing: In its judgement Mahdi, C-146/14, the ECJ clarified (para 48): "In such a case, the review of the detention and the decision on the further course to take concerning the detention occur in the same procedural stage.
+Combined review and prolongation decisions must be adopted in writing: In its judgement Mahdi, the ECJ clarified (par.48): "In such a case, the review of the detention and the decision on the further course to take concerning the detention occur in the same procedural stage.
 Consequently, that decision must fulfil the requirements of Article 15(2) of Directive 2008/115."